EuropeSpainTravel

 Parque del Buen Retiro

-A short walk from the north entrance is the most picturesque lake.
-It looks like a scene right out of a romantic movie.
-Rent a boat for just €6 during the week and €8 on weekends.
+Just a short walk from the park’s north entrance, you’ll find the most picturesque lake—truly a scene straight out of a romantic movie.
+For a memorable experience, rent a rowboat: it’s only €6 during the week and €8 on weekends.
+Perfect for relaxing or enjoying a unique perspective of the park.

 The Glass Palace